EMV (Europay, MasterCard, and Visa) is here!

 What does EMV mean for me and my business?

 Even though the adoption of the EMV initiative is voluntary, you don’t want to be the one looking for a chair when the music stops.
-Missing the October 2016 deadline for EMV compliance could come with a costly price tag.
+Missing the final October 2017 deadline for EMV compliance could come with a costly price tag.
 That date denotes what is commonly called “the liability shift” for ATM owners.
 After that date, when credit card fraud takes place, liability for the costs will fall on the entity using the lesser technology.
 In 2016, that liability in the United States is estimated to total more than $10 billion.

 After the shift, if a merchant is still using the old methodology and the customer has a smartcard, the merchant is liable for fraud.
 If the merchant has the new Chip and PIN technology but the bank hasn’t issued the customer a Chip and PIN card, then the bank is liable.
 If the merchant uses Chip and PIN technology on a smartcard and fraud still takes place, then the credit card company bears the liability, as is the case today.